moni2code/challenge-collecting-data/README.md

 * Execute the main.py script to initiate the web scraping process.
 The filtered scraped data will be collected and stored in data/filtered_data/house_details_(version number).csv file.
 The raw data will be stored in the /data/scrapes/scrape_(version number).csv file.
 The version numbers depends on what version numbers are allready present in the folders.

+## Update 06/07/2023
+* Added an async scraper, it is a bit faster than the original one.
+* Usage is the same as the original scraper, only this time use the async_main.py to start the scrape.
+* This scraper has no option to choose the amount of workers, since it is working asyncro.

 ### Contributors
 This project is done by Sam Veldeman,Wouter Daneels and Monisha Hitang learners of AI Bootcamp at Becode.org and assisted by the coaches Vanessa Rivera Quinones and Samuel Borms.